 Challenge Examinations may be given to enrolled students who have accumulated a great deal of information outside the classroom without formal instruction.
-Students who would like to "challenge" a course must obtain a Petition for Credit by Examination from the Admissions and Records Office and pay a non-refundable fee of \$25.00 for each course challenged.
+Students who would like to "challenge" a course must obtain a Petition for Credit by Examination from the Admissions and Records Office and pay a non-refundable fee of \$25.00 for each course challenge prior to taking the exam.